luttje/laravel-scoped-views/README.md

 3. Run `npm run dev` to compile the scripts and styles to the `public/views/...` directory
 4. All views will check for the existence of these files when they're compiled and include them automatically.

+## Notes
-**Take note that you may have to clear your view cache if you add these files!**
-To do this I added `php artisan view:clear` in the relevant `package.json` scripts.
-So running `npm run dev` will automatically clear view cache.
+- **You have to clear your view cache if you add .js and .css files** To do this I added `php artisan view:clear` in the relevant `package.json` scripts.
+This means running `npm run dev` will automatically clear view cache.
+- Javascript files are not scoped nor sandboxed in any way.
+They're simply automatically included.